rust-embedded/discovery/src/05-led-roulette/README.md

 tailored for command line applications that receive arguments.
 Instead of the standard `main` we'll use the `entry` attribute from the [`cortex-m-rt`] crate to define a custom entry point.
 In this program we have named the entry point "main", but any other name could have been used.
-The entry point function must have signature `fn() -> !`; this type indicates that the function can't return -- this means that the program never terminates.
+The entry point function must have the signature `fn() -> !`; this type indicates that the function can't return - this means that the program never terminates.

 [`cortex-m-rt`]: https://crates.io/crates/cortex-m-rt